wlhxxx/Hybrid-Electromagnetic-Model/README.md

-#It includes discrete sensitivity analysis and sample selection.
-The selected samples correspond to FEA0.05, FEA0.1, and FEA0.2 data sets in the data branch, which are used for TL-DNN-picking model training
+#Used for sensitivity analysis and sample selection of TL-DNN-picking model